Jacob-Chmura/plausibility-vaccine/README.md

 # Enter the repo directory
 cd plausibility-vaccine

-# Install dependencies into an isolation environment
+# Install dependencies into an isolated environment
 uv sync
 ```